jetbrains-academy/rustlings-course/Common Collections/Strings/Updating a String/task.md

     fn add(self, s: &str) -> String {
 ```

 This isn’t the exact signature that’s in the standard library: in the standard library, `add` is defined using generics.
 Here, we’re looking at the signature of `add` with concrete types substituted for the generic ones, which is what happens when we call this method with `String` values.
-We’ll discuss generics in the chapter "Generic Types, Traits and Lifetime".
+We’ll discuss generics in the [Generic Types, Traits and Lifetime](course://Generic%20Types,%20Traits,%20and%20Lifetime) section.
 This signature gives us the clues we need to understand the tricky bits of the `+` operator.

 First, `s2` has an `&`, meaning that we’re adding a _reference_ of the second string to the first string because of the `s` parameter in the `add` function: we can only add a `&str` to a `String`; we can’t add two `String` values together.
 But wait—the type of `&s2` is `&String`, not `&str`, as specified in the second parameter to `add`.
 So why does the listing "Using the + operator to combine two String values into a new String value" compile?